 b.
 1961, Munich, Germany

 Christian Voigt has developed a language capable of telling new stories.
 He continually works to refine a pictorial idiom, the stories he wants to tell, the feelings he convey.
 His principal areas of interest are landscape and architecture, but he also does portraits and nudes.
-The travels associated with his projects and places call for concentration for the ability to fully understand people, their history and their religion.
+The travels and places associated with his projects call from attention to the ability to deeply understand people, their history, and their religion.

 Christian Voigt works with large-format cameras, both digital and analogue.
 He experiments with new camera techniques and makes the best use of the digital medium.
 In the museum edition, his large-format pictures can measure as much as eight meters in width.
 But his strictly limited editions also come in sizes that customers and collectors can hang on walls of more modest sizes.

 His series on the vanished architecture of the past and its appearance in our own times come across just as vividly as the craziness of today’s societies that his images depict.
 “My pictures are created with the camera, not on the computer,” he says, with a reference to the complicated technology and processing that goes into his creations.
 “But without the computer technology of today, the pictures couldn’t be crafted into their final form.”

 Born in Munich, Germany, Christian Voigt lives and works in Hamburg and the south of France.
 His current studio is situated in Hamburg.